Do You Need a Kiln to Glaze Pottery at Home

 Can I glaze the bottom of my pottery?

 It’s important to remember NOT to glaze the bottom of your pottery unless you use Ceramic Stilts.
-Because glazing the bottom of your pottery can cause the pot to fuse to whatever surface it’s placed on when the glaze is fired.
+Because glazing the bottom of your pottery can cause the pot to fuse to whatever surface it’s placed on during firing.
 However, you can apply glaze on the bottom if you use ceramic stilts.
 Click here to find out How To Glaze the Bottom of Pottery.

 How long does it typically take for glaze to dry?